 - Bulk carriers are ships designed to carry specific commodities and are differentiated into liquid bulk and dry bulk vessels.
 They include the largest vessels afloat.
 The largest tankers, the Ultra Large Crude Carriers (ULCC) are up to 500,000 deadweight tons (dwt), with the more typical size being between 250,000 and 350,000 dwt; the largest dry bulk carriers are around 400,000 dwt, while the more typical size is between 100,000 and 150,000 dwt.
 The emergence of liquefied natural gas (LNG) technology enabled the maritime trade of natural gas with specialized ships.

-- Roll on-Roll off (RORO) vessels are designed to allow cars, trucks, and trains to be loaded directly on board.
+- Rol-on Roll-off (RORO) vessels are designed to allow cars, trucks, and trains to be loaded directly on board.
 Originally appearing as ferries, these vessels are used in deep-sea trades and are much larger than the typical ferry.
 The largest are car carriers that transport vehicles from assembly plants to the main markets.
 Their capacity is measured in the amount of parking space they can offer to the vehicles they carry, mostly measured in lane meters.

 3. Maritime Shipping

 The maritime shipping industry is one of the most globalized and is part of a life cycle that includes building, registration, operations, and the final scrapping of the ship.
 All these activities are substantially fragmented in their ownership and operations.
 Maritime shipping is dominated by bulk cargo, with dry bulk cargoes such as iron ore, coal, and grain roughly accounting for 28% of all the ton-miles shipped in 2021.
-However, the share of break-bulk cargo is increasing steadily, a trend mainly attributed to containerization, which accounted for 15% of all the ton-miles in 2021.
+Due to containerization, the share of break-bulk cargo is increasing steadily, which accounted for 15% of all ton-miles in 2021.
 Maritime shipping has traditionally faced two drawbacks in relation to other modes.
 First, it is slow, with speeds at sea averaging 15 knots for bulk ships (26 km/hr), although container ships are designed to sail at speeds above 20 knots (37 km/hr).
 Secondly, delays are encountered in ports where loading and unloading take place.
-The latter may involve several days of handling when break-bulk cargo was concerned.
-These drawbacks are particularly constraining where goods have to be moved over short distances or where shippers require rapid deliveries.
+The latter may involve several days of handling when break-bulk cargo is concerned.
+These drawbacks particularly constrain where goods must be moved over short distances, or shippers require rapid deliveries.

 Maritime shipping has seen several major technical innovations aiming at improving the performance of ships or their access to port facilities, notably in the 20th century.